Home » Addiction » Behavioral » Internet

 What are the Effects of Internet Addiction?

-• Carpal Tunnel Syndrome: Extended use of keyboards and mice leads to carpal tunnel syndrome, a condition affecting the wrist and hand.
-Kimberly Young’s 2007 book, “Internet Addiction: A Handbook and Guide for the Helping Professions,” highlights the physical toll of repetitive strain injuries on individuals with internet addiction.
+• Carpal Tunnel Syndrome: Extended use of keyboards and mice leads to carpal tunnel syndrome.
+This condition affects the wrist and hand.

-• Headaches: Prolonged screen time causes eye strain and headaches, affecting vision and overall comfort.
-These headaches are severe and frequent, impacting daily functioning and productivity.
-Claire Rimmer’s 2024 article, “Internet Addiction Treatment and Counseling,” notes that headaches are a common physical symptom among those suffering from Internet addiction.
+• Headaches: Prolonged screen time causes eye strain and headaches.
+These symptoms affect vision and comfort.
+These headaches are severe and frequent.
+They impair daily functioning and productivity.

-• Impaired Relationships: Relationships often suffer as individuals prioritize internet use over family and friends.
-This leads to misunderstandings, conflicts, and a breakdown of support systems, affecting emotional and social well-being.
-Seyoung Chung, Jaekyoung Lee, and Hae Kook Lee’s 2019 study highlights the detrimental impact of internet addiction on interpersonal relationships.
+• Impaired Relationships: Relationships suffer because individuals prioritize internet use over family and friends.
+This behavior leads to misunderstandings, conflicts, and a breakdown of support systems.
+It damages emotional and social well-being.

 What are the Withdrawal Symptoms of Internet Addiction?